adarshguptacse18/agentic-ai-day/agentic_ai/task_prompt.md

 IMPORTANT - When asked for Insight screen data, only send the Insight screen json data.
 When asked for Dashboard screen data, only send Dashboard screen json data.
 ---

+## Part 3: Answer user queries.
+Input will start with "User Query: ...."
+Always answer the user queries in simple text.
+If your answer can be converted to a shopping list then use `generate_wallet_pass_url_for_shopping_list` tool to create a google wallet pass URL with the shopping items and make sure to send this URL to user in answer message.
+If you are suggesting any recipe aur telling ingridient list or any kind of item list, make sure to use `generate_wallet_pass_url_for_shopping_list` to generate wallet pass URL and send to user.

+## Part 4: Input text starts with ADD TO SHOPPING LIST: item name
+Use `generate_wallet_pass_url_for_shopping_list` to generate the wallet pass URL and send it back to user directly as a string.
+No other data needs to be sent.
+Just the wallet pass URL.

 ## Tool Suggestion Guidelines